sameerparvezsingh/img-to-pdfv2/README.md

 **"Convert button is disabled"**
 -You need to select at least one image first
--Click "Select Images" and choose your files
+-Click "Add Images" and choose your files

 **"PDF creation failed"**
 -Check you have permission to save in the selected folder